 - RECOMMENDATIONS: Three letters of recommendation submitted on a confidential recommendation form.
 Select professional and/or academic supporters who know you and can appraise your ability to pursue a graduate degree in this area.
 Letters should be mailed or emailed by the recommender directly to the admissions office.

 ESSAY: A two to three page statement of your goals and reason for wanting to become a teacher.
 This essay should be typed and double-spaced.

 - Students who have earned degrees from non-English speaking institutions should submit scores from the Test of English as a Foreign Language (TOEFL).
 A score of at least 550 (paper test) or 213 (computer test) is required on the TOEFL for admission.

 - Students who are not American citizens must demonstrate appropriate permanent resident or visa status.
 Only full-time student status qualifies students for an F1 Visa.

 - Any student that submits a foreign college/university transcript is responsible for having these transcripts sent through an evaluation service for translation.
-Josef Silny and Associates, Inc. and WES are the ones that Rollins uses for evaluation services.
+Josef Silny and Associates, Inc. and WES may be used for evaluation services.

 1000 Holt Avenue – 2725

 Applications for admission are considered on the basis of the qualifications of each applicant without regard to race, color, religion, national origin, sex, age, sexual orientation, disability, or veteran status.
 Rollins College is an equal opportunity institution that adheres to a non-disciplinary policy with respect to employment, enrollment, and programs.